High-dimensional quantum key distribution rates for multiple measurement bases: Finite key rates

 \section{Finite key rates}

 We now turn to the case of finite key rates \cite{renner2008security}, namely the number of rounds $N$ of the protocol is finite.
 We recall that Eve is assumed to hold the purifying system $|\psi_{\text{ABE}}\rangle$.
 In this scenario, we can address the most general attacks that Eve can perform, which are known as \textit{collective} and \textit{coherent} attacks \cite{biham1997,renner2005,scarani2009,grasselli2020quantum}.
 The main difference between the two lies in the structure of the global state $\tilde{\rho}_{\text{AB}}^{(N)}$ distributed to Alice and Bob, accounting for all the $N$ rounds.
 In the case of collective attacks, this is a tensor product of every single-round state (i.i.d.), i.e. $\tilde{\rho}_{\text{AB}}^{(N)}=\tilde{\rho}_{\text{AB}}^{\otimes N}$.
 On the contrary, for coherent attacks in general $\tilde{\rho}_{\text{AB}}^{(N)}\neq\tilde{\rho}_{\text{AB}}^{\otimes N}$, allowing for correlations between single-round states.
 For permutation invariant protocols the key rates that are secure against collective attacks asymptotically coincide with key rates that are secure against coherent attacks \cite{scarani2009,sheridan2010rapid,grasselli2020quantum}.
 In the latter case the state is in general a convex combination of i.i.d. states \cite{renner2007symmetry}, which one needs to approximate by a single tensor-product state in order to bound the key rates through the asymptotic equipartition properties expressed in terms of von Neumann entropies \cite{renner2007symmetry,renner2008security,sheridan2010njp,bradler2016finite}, as for the collective attacks.
 This approximation can be achieved by using the so-called postselection technique \cite{renner2009postselection}.
-Alternatively, one can exploit suitable entropic uncertainty relations (EURs), but their generalization to more than two MUBs is still a subject of research. \\ Here we consider both, collective and coherent attacks.
-First, we address the security against collective attacks.
-We compare bounds on the secret key rates derived from the EURs \cite{tomamichel2011uncertainty} in the case $m=2$ and from the asymptotic equipartition property \cite{renner2008security} for $m\geq 2$.
-Last, we consider the case of coherent attacks and exploit the results obtained in Ref.~\cite{sheridan2010njp} from the postselection technique \cite{renner2009postselection}. \\ The steps of the protocol are the standard ones of an entanglement-based BB84-like scheme, namely BBM92 like \cite{bennett1992}, i.e. distribution, measurement, sifting, parameter estimation, error correction and privacy amplification \cite{mink2012,tomamichel2012tight,tomamichel2017,grasselli2020quantum}.
+Alternatively, one can exploit suitable entropic uncertainty relations (EURs), but their generalization to more than two MUBs is still a subject of research.